ngyam/tutorial-secretstore-privatetx/README.md

 ## How to use

 ### TL;DR
- 1. Start up secret store nodes with `./start.sh`.
+ 1. Start up secret store cluster with `./start.sh` in their respective folder.
- 2. Run the desired tutorial js files: `node <filename>.js`
+ 2. Run the desired tutorial js files in the `src` directory: `node <filename>.js`
  3. Optional: compile contracts with ```truffle compile```
  4. Optional: deploy permissioning contracts with `src/secretstore/deploy.js` node script.